 Ordered lists are created using the

-<ol> element and each individual item within them, are again created using the list item element
+<ol> element.
+Each individual item in them is again created using the list item element

 <li>.
 However, each list item in an ordered list begins with a number instead:

 To get some practice using lists, create a new HTML document and create the following lists:

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental.